The world of the Metaverse, blockchain, and NFTs is constantly moving with new and interesting things happening around the clock.

 Former the Bachelor Star Launches First Metaverse Concert Arena in The Sandbox

 Popular Metaverse platform The Sandbox is now richer for one more type of experience it can offer, thanks to former the Bachelor star JJ Lane.
+Leading onto the Web3 evolution and Metaverse becoming an increasing trend lately, we will see how many users this will attract.

 Lane is also the founder of the Tools of Rock NFT music platform, which launched its NFT art collection in August of 2021 and has since seen exponential growth as a company.